1azbuka/vk-autoclaimer/README.md

    ```
    vk_token: token (make sure that you're using a token that isn't being used by autoclaimer)
    ```
-5. Put your VK tokens in the "tokens.txt" file, separated with newlines:
+5. Put your VK tokens (which will be used by autoclaimer) in the "tokens.txt" file, separated with newlines:
    ```
    token1
    token2